 Palestinian Muslim women wait at Qalandia checkpoint to go to Friday prayers in Jerusalem

 As well as the risk of violence and harassment at some holy sites, many Palestinians find it difficult to reach the sites altogether.
 The Israeli authorities control movement for Palestinians in and around the West Bank, including East Jerusalem.
-The Separation Barrier and the numerous military checkpoints, plus the complex (and often arbitrary) permit system make it very difficult for Palestinians from other parts of the West Bank to reach the city of Jerusalem.
+The Separation Barrier and military checkpoints, plus the complex permit system make it very difficult for Palestinians from other parts of the West Bank to reach the city of Jerusalem.